 - Confirm requisites in the undergraduate calendar before you pick courses.
 Prerequisites are courses that must be taken before other courses.
 Antirequisites are courses that cover similar information, but you cannot take both.

 - Reserved seats

-- Quest does not always accurately indicate if a class was full and is now working off of permission numbers (main campus courses only, pending department) OR a wait-list (Renison, some main campus departments).
+- Quest does not always accurately indicate if a class was full, closed to new enrolments, and is now working off of permission numbers (main campus courses only, pending department) OR a wait-list (Renison, some main campus departments).

 - The course requires a separate application

 - Some SDS special topics/thesis/apprenticeship courses have specific standards to be met, including high grades, a faculty supervisor, and/or department chair approval.
 Courses will be removed from your schedule without this paperwork.

 - The course is online

-- Online courses won't show in schedule format, but will in list-format
+- Online courses won't show in calendar-schedule format, but will in list format!

 - For full Renison courses (including SDS):